 Depending on the lender, you might find that you can’t apply with a FICO credit rating of less than 580.
 In other cases, the minimum credit score for applicants can be as high as 680.

-Applicants also should be aware that even though the SBA is guaranteeing a part of their loan, they will still be subjected to a lender’s full underwriting process.
-In addition to personal credit checks, this will typically entail a formal review of a business plan, appraisal of collateral and background and credit checks for any partners in the business.
+Applicants should also be aware that even though the SBA guarantees a part of their loan, they will still be subjected to a lender’s underwriting process.
+In addition to personal credit checks, this will typically entail a formal review of a business plan, appraisal of collateral and background and credit checks for owners in the business.

 Small Business Tip:

 Want more answers to the questions, “What is an SBA 7(a) loan?” or “How can I apply for an SBA Express loan?”
 Check out our SBA loan page for more information.

 Finding an SBA Loan That Works for You

 Not all SBA loans are the same, nor are all SBA lenders.
 It’s crucial to do your homework before you apply for an SBA loan.
 Be sure to compare rates, terms and eligibility requirements.

 To find an SBA lender that satisfies your company’s needs, use the official SBA Lender Match tool.
 SBA’s Lender Match system is a free online referral service that can set you up with an SBA-preferred lender whose requirements you’ll meet.
 You can also use a loan broker or online lending marketplace to assist with your loan search and help you determine what is the best SBA loan program for you.